 All revenue is stated net of the amount of goods and services tax (GST), if any.

 (d) Income tax

-Based on the nature of its activities the YMCA NSW is exempt from income tax in accordance with the terms of Section 50 of the Income Tax Assessment Act 1997.
+Based on the nature of its activities being not for profit, the YMCA NSW is exempt from income tax in accordance with the terms of Section 50 of the Income Tax Assessment Act 1997.

 (e) Leases